hylandtechoutreach/ucs/MoreCss2/StudentDesc.md

 Learn even more about CSS!
 This lesson introduces custom fonts, color gradients, text shadow, transitions, transforms, and animations.

 ## New Concepts
 There are a ton of things you can do with CSS.
 Here are just a few of the possibilities!
+Feel free to work on whatever you'd like.

 [Click here to see a website that shows off these new concepts.](https://morecss2.hylandoutreach.repl.co/)